 The parties may agree upon an inflation clause (often known as indexation of rent).
 On the basis of such inflation clause, the rent shall be increased (or decreased, as the case may be) according to the terms and conditions stipulated by the contracting parties.
 Such increase must, however, be stipulated in such a manner that it does not violate the good morals or the principle of fair business relations, as applicable.
-The inflation clause is common, in particular, in business leases.
+The inflation clause is common, in particular, in the area of leases of premises used for entrepreneurial purposes.